 Important Information About the Business Combination and Where to Find Additional Information

 On September 27, 2019, Brooge Holdings initially filed a Registration Statement on Form F-4 (as amended, the “Registration Statement”) with the SEC, which included a preliminary proxy statement of Twelve Seas and a prospectus in connection with the proposed business combination.
-The definitive proxy statement and other relevant documents will be mailed to shareholders of Twelve Seas as of the Record Date for voting on the business combination.
+On November 5, 2019, Brooge Holdings filed Amendment No. 1 to the Registration Statement.
+On November 14, 2019, Brooge Holdings filed Amendment No. 2 to the Registration Statement.
+The definitive proxy statement and other relevant documents will be mailed to shareholders of Twelve Seas as of November 15, 2019, the record date for the special meeting, for voting on the business combination.
 Shareholders of Twelve Seas and other interested persons are advised to read the preliminary proxy statement and amendments thereto, and the definitive proxy statement, when available, in connection with Twelve Seas’ solicitation of proxies for the special meeting to be held to approve the business combination because these documents will contain important information about Twelve Seas, BPGIC, Brooge Holdings and the business combination.
-Shareholders will also be able to obtain copies of the Registration Statement and the related proxy statement/prospectus, without charge, on the SEC’s website at www.sec.gov or by directing a request to Twelve Seas by contacting its Chief Financial Officer, Stephen N. Cannon, c/o Twelve Seas Investment Company, 135 East 57th Street, 18th Floor, New York, New York 10022, or at email@example.com.
+Shareholders will also be able to obtain copies of the Registration Statement and the related proxy statement/prospectus, without charge, on the SEC’s website at www.sec.gov or by directing a request to Twelve Seas by contacting its Chief Financial Officer, Stephen N. Cannon, c/o Twelve Seas Investment Company, 135 East 57th Street, 18th Floor, New York, New York 10022, or at firstname.lastname@example.org.

 Participants in the Solicitation